 3. Faster Proposals

 Well, yes and no, at least when automating sales.
-The sales rep can input critical information into a template and then the software draws up a mock proposal.
+The sales agent can input critical information into a template and then the software draws up a mock proposal.
 This proposal still has the human touch, but it’s not taking up hours to create like it once did.

-4. Analyzing Calls
+4. Analyzing Sales Calls

 This instantaneous information means the sales reps can apply the feedback they just received that same day, making fewer mistakes with future phone calls.